 The curriculum in the doctoral degree requires students to perform classroom work, clinical work, and research.
 Substance abuse coursework discusses topics like treating addiction, interviewing patients, diagnosis, human growth and development, adolescent treatment, psychopharmacology, and more.
 To complete the dissertation and clinical internship, it is common for students to work in a residential or outpatient substance abuse facility.
 Students work under the guidance of an experienced practitioner to treat patients.
 The dissertation is a lengthy report based on this clinical experience or research.

-Substance abuse counseling certification programs will generally require that students have a high school diploma or equivalent to get into the program; however, some do not have educational requirements, and others will also require some experience in the field.
-Due to the various certification degrees available, the length of the degree will vary, although it will average about two years, and will include anywhere from 20 to 60 course units.
+Substance abuse counseling certificate programs will generally require that students have a high school diploma or equivalent for admission.
+Some programs may not have educational requirements or require some experience in the field in lieu of education.
+Due to the various certificate degrees available, the length of the program will vary, although it will average about two years, and may include anywhere from 20 to 60 course units.

 Substance abuse counselors have an important role in the health and well-being of others, and their coursework will reflect that responsibility.
 Common courses to expect include history of drug abuse, psychology of addiction, physiological effects of drugs, criminology and drug use, individual and group counseling, treatment and motivation, continuing care, and depression and chemical dependence.
 Along with required courses, most certifications will require 150 or more hours of on-site training or instruction.
 These hours will vary depending on the state in which you want to practice, however, certification will not be complete without in-the-field hours logged.

-While it's possible to work in the field of substance abuse counseling without an accredited degree, attending an accredited program or school will benefit you in many ways.
+Prospective online substance abuse counseling students should research the accreditation of their schools and degree programs before enrolling.
 Accrediting agencies carefully assess a school or program's ability to provide a high-quality education by reviewing its curricula, faculty members, student resources, and student outcomes.
 Choosing one of these accredited schools can help you feel confident that you are investing in a worthwhile education program that will be recognized by future employers, licensing boards, other accredited schools, and student financial aid agencies.

 The Council for Accreditation of Counseling & Related Educational Programs (CACREP) accredits various types of graduate-level counseling degree programs, and several regional accrediting agencies accredit entire institutions that offer substance abuse counseling degrees.
 Both programmatic and institutional accreditation are acceptable as long as the accrediting agencies are officially recognized by either the US Department of Education or the Council for Higher Education Accreditation.
 Please visit Guide to Online Schools' accreditation hub for more information about accreditation.